-4.1 Binary Command Format
+4.1 Binary Command Format for USB Interface

-Every command has a mnemonic and a binary representation.
 When commands are sent from a host to a module, the binary format has to be used.
 Every command consists of a one-byte command field, a one-byte type field, a one-byte motor/bank field and a four-byte value field.
 So the binary representation of a command always has seven bytes.
-When a command is to be sent via RS485 or USB interface, it has to be enclosed by an address byte at the beginning and a checksum byte at the end.
+When a command is to be sent via USB interface, it has to be enclosed by an address byte at the beginning and a checksum byte at the end.
 In this case it consists of nine bytes.